Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 2007-2008, the last shows

-At the 2007 Montreal Son & Image Festival, Mutine exhibits the éQuation 35 in one room... and the Duevel Planets in another; a page is dedicated to that exhibition.
+At the 2007 Montreal Son & Image Festival, Mutine exhibited the éQuation 35 in one room and the Duevel Planets in another.
+A page is dedicated to that exhibition.

 "In both cases, the rooms were an oasis of musical pleasure which contrasted with the hideous noises emerging from a number of surrounding rooms, some sounding more like chains saws than music."